 How A Representative Helps Apply For SSI Benefits

 A representative can help an SSI claimant multiple ways.
 These advocates or attorneys are permitted to complete forms and documents.
 Representatives can also accompany claimants to Social Security offices.

 Representatives can also serve as interpreters.
-These advocates can gather and give information, and even take claimants to medical appointments.
+These advocates can gather and give information, and even help in scheduling medical appointments.
 Representatives are further permitted to review case files, review laws and attend informal or formal hearings.

-Overall, a representative can be highly beneficial.
-The best SSI lawyer or advocate will understand the Social Security Administration (SSA) intimately.
+Overall, advocates can be highly beneficial.
+The best SSI lawyers or advocates will understand the Social Security Administration (SSA) intimately.
 He or she can provide invaluable advice while also streamlining the entire application process.

-Claimants and their representatives should address the application in a timely manner.
-The SSA will use the date of the initial appointment call as the application filing date, provided the application is filed within 60 days of that call.
+Claimants and their advocates should address the application in a timely manner.
+The SSA will use the date of the initial appointment call as the application filing date.
+However, the application must be filed within 60 days of that call.
 If approved, the claimant will receive benefits for the maximum duration possible.